nathanReitinger/4182-project1/README.md

 ### this repo

+0. I suggest putting this on a new VM (install script includes upgrade and installs scapy, npyscreen, and numpy)
 1. navigate to the folder you would like to put the sourcecode
 2. download the repository (https://github.com/nathanReitinger/4182-project1)
 - if you don't have git, run `sudo apt-get install git -y`